 Departing employees have a knock-on effect

 We have all, at one time or another, worked at a company where resignation fever swept through the ranks.
 One good, hard-working employee resigns, and three more follow in short succession.
-While this influence is generally short lived, it does leave a lingering impression of the need to move on to what may seem like ‘greener pastures’ for those left behind.
+While the influence of resignation fever is generally short-lived, it does leave a lingering impression of the need to move on to ‘greener pastures’ for those left behind.

-There is nothing you can do to force a great employee to stay, but you can do everything in your power to prevent it.
+There is nothing you can do to force a great employee to stay – but you can do everything in your power to prevent them from leaving.

-Hiring the right employees form the start is the single best way to reduce employee turnover.
-You need to interview candidates carefully, and always do reference checks before they are hired.
-Ensure they have the right skills for the role you are hiring them for, and know where you will need to train them further.
+Ensure they have the right skills for the role and know where further training will be needed.
 Supporting new employees through comprehensive training will ensure they have a great base to excel from.

-That being said, it is not enough to hire for technical ability.
+It is not enough to just hire for technical ability.
 Roughly 60% of people leave their company because of the people they work with, not because of the job they are doing.
 You must hire employees that are a cultural fit, as well as fit well with managers and co-workers.
-Hire employees who contribute to your organisation’s success for the long term.
+Hire employees who will contribute to your organisation’s success in the long term.

 If you are looking to hire the best, you need to pay them what they are worth.
 Work with your HR team to make sure that you have up-to-date market rates.
-It is not to say that you need to be paying ridiculous salaries to employees, but paying at or below market rate will make employees feel under valued.
+You don’t need to be paying ridiculous salaries to employees, but paying at or below market rate will make employees feel undervalued.

 Provide meaningful annual raises by reviewing your compensation and benefits to make sure you are staying competitive.
 Reach out to your recruitment agency if you need additional details.
 Your recruiters are working with a variety of companies and candidates daily.
 They have more insider information than you may think.

-Salaries and rates of pay are often seen as a “dirty little secret” within organizations.
+Salaries and rates of pay are often treated as a “dirty little secret” within organisations.
 Whether you like it or not, your employees are talking to each other about pay even if you think they aren’t.
-Be consistent with compensation, and have firm, documented, reasons why exceptions have been made.
+Be consistent with compensation, and when exceptions are made have firm, documented, reasons why.
 Don’t let unconscious bias get in the way of your reasoning.

 Get creative with benefits.
 Look at telecommuting, flex-time, stock options, additional vacation time, or other non-financial rewards if you are unable to match the salaries that the competition offers.
-Work-life balance is often underrated, yet highly sought after by all levels of employees; it is these types of considerations that may sway someone to accept your offer over more money.
+It is these types of considerations that may sway someone to accept your offer over more money.

-Don’t forget that not everyone wants to be CEO.
+Don’t forget that not everyone wants to be a CEO.
 Recognise those that love their roles and the work they do.
-Don’t just promote them to a new role they would be unsuitable for and unhappy in.
+Don’t just promote them to a new position they will be unsuitable for and unhappy in.

 Give employees opportunities to continue their education.
 Provide tuition for classes and conferences, or access to online training portals like LinkedIn Learning or Skillshare.
 Give them challenging and stimulating work.
-Share career development plans with them so that you are working together on their goals and passions.
+Share your career development plans so that you are working together on their goals and passions.

 Being a good employee is hard work.
 While a bonus or salary increase is nice, you need to make sure recognition happens year’ round.
-Follow up with employees to say “thank you” or “well done” for a job well done.
-It is a small act with large significance, that goes a long way to creating loyalty and goodwill.
+Follow up with employees to say “thank you” or “congratulations” for a job well done.
+It is a small act with considerable significance that goes a long way to creating loyalty and goodwill.

 Make your recognition specific.
 Avoid saying a simple “Nice job”.
 Instead, try saying “Excellent work on the final report for the Cooper Project”.
 It shows that you have paid specific attention to that employee’s contribution within a team.
 Make sure it is truthful and sincere.

-If you aren’t able to praise an employee’s work, recognize that they may need assistance.
+If you aren’t able to praise an employee’s work, recognise where they may need assistance.
 Provide constructive feedback and work together on improvements.
-As you see those improvements happen, make sure to show your appreciation and respect for the hard work they are putting in to change.
-You may be surprised what other improvements you can make throughout your company.
+As those improvements happen, show your appreciation and respect for the hard work they are putting in to make a change.
+You may be surprised by what other improvements these actions make throughout your company.

 Keep your focus